wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 ## Part 1
 ## Convert trimmed reads into interleaved format using BBmap
 ### File preparation
-1. Create a text file called "bbmap_samples.txt" with each sample name in a column.
+1. Create a text file called "bbmap_samples.txt" with each sample ID in a column.
+Use unique sample IDs.

 ```
 SAMPLE_ID_1